 The AutoPilot Installer can initiate an installation from a command prompt or script.
-You can pass command line parameters to the AutoPilot Installer, yet still have it run automatically by the driver kit, if you run the driver kit installer from a command prompt or script.
+AutoPilot Installer can be run manually from the command line or a script, or it can be run automatically by the driver kit.
+When run manually from the command line or script, the command line parameters may be passed.

 If you specify the "/q" switch with the driver kit installer command, the driver kit installer runs in unattended mode and automatically invokes the APInstall.exe with its "/silent" switch.
-See "Unattended Driver Installation" on page 22 for more information.
+See "Unattended Driver Installation" on page 24 for more information.

-AParg Driver Kit Parameter and Appending to the APInstall.exe File then after installing the AutoPilot Installer, the driver kit automatically executes it as:
+AParg Driver Kit Parameter and Appending to the APInstall.exe File elxdrv-fc-fcoe<version>.exe /q APargs=SilentRebootEnable=True then after installing the AutoPilot Installer, the driver kit automatically executes it as: